tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 However, currently Bitcoin  is too slow and too expensive to be a viable method of payment for everyday use.

 * Visa- The payment network Visa achieved 47 000 peak transactions per second (tps) on its network during the 2013 holidays- currently averaging hundreds of millions per day.
-* Bitcoin- Bitcoin supports less than 7 transactions per second with a 1 megabyte lock limit
+* Bitcoin- Bitcoin supports less than 7 transactions per second with a 1 megabyte block limit

 Note: It needs value proposition.
 In saying that, as a cryptocurrency, it still possess the most important feature: decentralisation.
-For bitcoin to succeed, the benefits of using it to buy a cup of coffee needs to outweigh those fusing status-quo payments, like cash or credit.
+For bitcoin to succeed, the benefits of using it to buy a cup of coffee needs to outweigh those status-quo payments, like cash or credit.
 At this point in time, bitcoin’s benefits do not outweigh cash or credit.
 It’s slow and more importantly, too expensive.
-Although decentralisation is imperative- nobody wants to wait a minimum of 10 minutes to receive 2 confirmation and pay multi dollar fees just to buy a cup of coffee.
-That’s why solutions to this problem have been debated for the las several years.
+Although decentralisation is imperative- nobody wants to wait a minimum of 10 minutes to receive  confirmation and pay multi dollar fees just to buy a cup of coffee.
+That’s why solutions to this problem have been debated for the last years.

 ---